Chapter 2

 5 … However, Jesus Christ came into the world with a body prepared for Him to offer unto God the Father on our behalf.

 9 … Jesus came to fulfill God the Father's will.
-Since Jesus came to fulfill the requirements of the Old Testament Law for us, He set aside those laws, which can not change us, and established a new covenant, that is the one of Grace and Mercy, which as we will see can and will change us.
+Since Jesus came to fulfill the requirements of the Old Testament Law for us, He set aside those laws, which can not change us, and established a new covenant which can and will change us, which is the one of Grace and Mercy.
+To see this let us read what John the Baptist once said about Jesus.
+The Scriptures of interest is from,

-10 … The atonement that Jesus made for us was once and for all.
-In other words there is no longer any need for us to continually offer scarifies unto to God for our sins.
-In addition He also made this atonement available for all mankind, that is both Jew and Gentile alike.
+Consequently, there is no longer any need for us to continually offer scarifies unto to God for our sins.
+The Bible also teaches us that this atonement is available for all of mankind.
+(Galatians 3:26-29).

-With all this in mind, let us now explore in a bit more depth how Jesus Christ accomplished all this for you and I by examining,
+With all this in mind, let us now explore in a bit more depth how Jesus Christ accomplished all this for you and me by examining,

-First of all we find that the laying on of the hand to symbolically transfer sin upon the animal that was to be slain, is a foreshadowing to teach us that,
+First of all, we find that the requirement within the Old Testament Law of Atonement for the laying on of the hand to symbolically transfer sin upon the animal that was to be slain, was a foreshadowing to teach us that,

 Jesus Actually Took Our Sin Upon Himself